mxs4321/WASPS-Scheduling-System/README.md

 ![React App Screenshot](docs/client-screenshot.png)

 ## [Database](database/README.md)

-The server-side a MySQL Database to be set up before it can be run.
+The server-side requires a MySQL Database to be set up before it can be run.
 There is a TestDBFixture called `databases/fullDump.sql`.
 Update the information in `/server/.env` to reflect your database's login.

 ## [Server](server/README.md)

 The server-side requires PHP and [Composer](https://getcomposer.org/) to be set up before it can be run.

 ### Running the Server